Curriculum: Remote Learning

 If the period of remote learning persists, consideration will be given as to how PSHEE will be built into learning.

 It would be put in place immediately.
 The structure and expectation of student engagement and teacher availability described herewith would be immediate.
-Over the course of time a greater proportion of live teaching would be put in place.

 What will students be learning?